bcit-ci/CodeIgniter/user_guide_src/source/libraries/input.rst

 		**Notes**

 		Only the name and value are required.
-To delete a cookie set it with the expiration blank.
+To delete a cookie set the expiry time to a negative, or non-numeric value.

 		The expiration is set in **seconds**, which will be added to the current time.
 Do not include the time, but rather only the number of seconds